 Bone atrophy in the jaw and alveolar ridge (the bone that surrounds and supports the teeth) is associated with prolonged tooth loss because the roots of your natural teeth are no longer continuously stimulated when you chew to keep it healthy.
 For a good dental implant placement, patients require a certain amount of healthy bone in the jaw.

 If you have bone loss in your jaw and are interested in receiving dental implants, your oral surgeon may recommend bone grafting in the implant area to help ensure that your implants have long-term viability.
 Drs.
-Friedman and Schulhof are experts at the bone grafting procedures that offer our patients with bone loss a chance to receive the dental implants they desire.
+Friedman, Schulhof, and Montazem are experts at the bone grafting procedures that offer our patients with bone loss a chance to receive the dental implants they desire.
 As oral and maxillofacial surgeons trained in the full scope of oral surgery procedures, our doctors also use bone grafting in the treatment of other oral and maxillofacial conditions, such as in the repair of facial abnormalities and injuries.

 Since bone grafts are so effective at helping to build bone mass and strength in areas of the jaw where implants are to be placed, bone grafting is often a first step in the dental implant process.
 These types of bone grafts usually consist of a solution of granulated bone material (or other healing agents) that is applied to the areas with insufficient bone.
 The bone material we use is sourced either from another part of your body or a tissue bank.
 At North Jersey Oral & Maxillofacial Surgery, we perform several types of bone grafting treatments to meet our patient’s needs: